nikhileshp/nikhileshp.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a CS Ph.D. student at the University of Texas at Dallas working at the StARLing Lab under the guidance of Dr. Sriraam Natarajan.
-I work in the domain of Planning and Reinforcement Learning and Neuro-symbolic Learning.
+I'm a CS Ph.D. student at the University of Texas at Dallas working in StARLing Lab under the guidance of Dr. Sriraam Natarajan.
+My areas of interest include Planning and Reinforcement Learning and Neuro-symbolic Learning.

-If you would like to collaborate, please feel free to reach out through email.
+If you would like to collaborate, please feel free to reach out through [email](mailto:nikhilesh.prabhakar@utdallas.edu).